-Study and Interview Design
+Study and interview design

-We used a qualitative methodology consisting of in-depth semi-structured interviews, to explore the perspectives of recently arrived migrants (residing in the UK <10 years).
+We used a qualitative methodology consisting of in-depth semistructured interviews, to explore the perspectives of recently arrived migrants (residing in the UK <10 years).
 We specifically aimed to recruit migrants with precarious immigration status, including refugees, asylum seekers and undocumented migrants (including visa overstayers, refused asylum seekers, and others lacking documentation), and individuals with limited leave to remain (migrants on temporary visas, with no recourse to public funds).
 The research design was ideally suited to the exploratory nature of the research questions, seeking to reveal perspectives and understanding of the participants in this novel area of investigation.
 Interviews were carried out between 4th September 2020 and 8th March 2021.
 Topic guides were developed by the research team comprising AD, SH, SMJ, AC, SEH (academic researchers) and JC, FK (General Practitioners), with input from the Migrant Health Research Groups' Project Board, including migrant representatives from a range of countries, ages and backgrounds.
 The topic guide was developed through iterative cycles and informed by the situation of the pandemic and the progression of the UK COVID-19 vaccine roll-out and piloted prior to the study starting.
 Participants were asked broadly about their experiences of the pandemic and their views concerning the COVID-19 vaccine, including barriers and facilitators to access, as well as a direct line of questioning pertaining to whether they would accept a COVID-19 vaccine or not.
-In addition, we sought their views around delivery strategies for their communities and solutions to ensure equitable uptake.
+In addition, we sought their views around delivery strategies for their communities and solutions to ensure equitable up-

-Participant Recruitment
+Participant recruitment

-Recently arrived migrants were recruited using purposive and snowball sampling, with the aim of recruiting participants from a broad range of nationalities, migrant statuses and age groups.
+Recently arrived migrants were recruited using purposive and snow-ball sampling, with the aim of recruiting participants from a broad range of nationalities, migrant statuses and age groups.
 Adverts for the study and participant information sheets were circulated to 20 UK-based migrant support groups and on social media.
-Those who expressed an interest in taking part were contacted by telephone and the study was explained to them with interpreters available on request.
+Those who expressed an interest in taking part were contacted by telephone and the study was explained to them in a seperate, pre-interview call with interpreters available on request.
+This process was key in working with potentially vulnerable participants (such as undocumented migrants) as it allowed for participants to ask questions about the study and any concerns they may have as well as to gain more familiarity with the researcher.